Estate Planning Attorney – Living Trusts and More

 What about “Do-It-Yourself” Wills and Trusts?

-In addition, having a lawyer prepare the estate planning documents gives you another key witness that can testify that the documents do, in fact, represent your desires.
-And in Nevada, if you give anyone more than he or she would have received under the intestacy laws, that gift may be presumed void unless you have a Certificate of Independent Review by an attorney.
+And under Nevada estate planning law, if you give anyone more than they would have received under the intestacy laws, that gift may be presumed void unless you have a Certificate of Independent Review by an attorney.